-These web pages link to information about routine inspections carried out by the Vancouver Island Health Authority (VIHA).
+These web pages link to information about routine inspections carried out by Island Health.

 Environmental Health Officers carry out inspections for food facilities, including restaurants.
 Food inspection occurs at the federal, provincial and local levels.